Argentine Regional Workers' Federation: Final years

 The founding of the Bolshevist Red International of Labor Unions (RILU) in 1920 caused serious discussions within both FORA organizations.
 Five out of fifteen committee members quit their positions after the FORA IX refused to join the RILU at its January 1921 conference, and the FORA V was split between a pro and an anti-Bolshevik wing before the latter faction was expelled from the union in 1921.
-In 1921 workers with FORA were killed in the La Forestral massacre.
+In 1921 workers with FORA were killed in the La Forestal massacre.

 Following lengthy negotiations between the FORA IX and a number of hitherto independent trade unions, the Argentine Syndicates' Union (USA) was founded in March 1922.
 The pro-Bolshevists from the FORA V also joined.
 Having the support of socialists, communists, and syndicalists, the USA was more radical than the FORA IX and therefore joined neither the social democratic International Federation of Trade Unions nor the RILU.

 Meanwhile, the anarchist FORA V was in steady decline.
 It was dissolved shortly before the installation of José Félix Uriburu's military dictatorship.
 This FORA was subsequently formed again and exists to this day as a member of the International Workers' Association (the anarcho-syndicalist international).